 I ditched the Marlin after using it for about a year, its terribly poor lume, humongous size, and hard to turn bezel are why I exchanged it for a Citizen Promaster BN0100, fan named Excalibur, no longer made.
 I also sold the Seiko chrono, and miss it terribly.
 My Redrum Swatch is gone too.
 I’m not buying watches anymore, until my Riseman dies and I’ll exchange it for another, more modern, G-Shock.

-The Excalibur has all the good things I liked about the Marlin, plus incredibly bright two-tone lume, butter smooth bezel, a bit smaller than the Marlin, better design (hands don’t protrude from the center, minutes in orange, hashed more like a Longines Legend than a Submariner, much better finishing), and it’s an Eco-Drive —everyone knows solar-powered quartz movements are simply the best movements, perhaps second only to the radio/GPS controlled ones.
-It came on a steel diver’s (adjustable on the fly) bracelet, but I use it on a Barton elite silicon.
+The Excalibur has all the good things I liked about the Marlin, plus incredibly bright two-tone lume (and I mean it, it lasts at least two days in full darkness), smooth bezel, a bit smaller than the Marlin, better design (hands don’t protrude back from the center, minutes in orange, hashed more like a Longines Legend than a Submariner, much better finishing), and it’s an Eco-Drive —everyone knows solar-powered quartz movements are amongst the best movements, second only to the radio/GPS controlled ones.
+It came on a steel diver’s (adjustable on the fly) bracelet, but I motsly use it on a Barton elite silicon for comfort and looks.
 It’s also a true diver, in the sense that it complies with ISO 6425 —which of course older and more luxurious brands don’t care about.

-Best thing is I got it for about 35usd!
+Best thing is thanks to some arcane eBay magic I got it for about 35usd, I only paid shipment!

 Citizen Excalibur vs Casio Marlin.